marcoabcoding/Keeper-App-A-React.js-Note-Taking-Application/README.md

-Keeper App
   Keeper App is a simple note-taking application built with React.js.
 The project allows users to create, view, and organize notes.
 It mimics the functionality of Google Keep, offering a clean and minimalistic UI where users can quickly jot down ideas, thoughts, or to-dos.

 Features
 Create Notes: Users can add new notes with a title and content.